 When Stripe pays out balances in foreign currencies to your bank account or debit card, it will send the balance to the account with the same currency.
 However, banks often only support one currency.
 If your account is in a different currency, Stripe will charge a 1% conversion fee.

-With the Wise account, you can hold up to 56 currencies, so you can avoid the conversion fee and receive payments in different currencies.
+With the Wise Business account, you can get major account details for currencies such as GBP, EUR, and CAD, so you can avoid the conversion fee and receive payments in different currencies.
+You can also hold over 40 currencies all in one place, and get the mid-market rate for currency conversions.

 You can find out how to connect your Wise account to Stripe in this article.